 Thomas Eakins (1844-1916)

 Why do we as human beings create?
 Is it to gain wealth, fame or power?
-If so, many of us know that disappointment will be certain.
+If so, disappointment will be certain.
 Perhaps we create, not so much to influence or impress others, but to reveal something to ourselves, something about the truth of what it means to be a part of the greater whole.
-If so, then the life of Thomas Eakins, in seeking the truth of what it means to be human was indeed heroic.
+If so, then the life of Thomas Eakins, in seeking the truth of what it means to be human, was indeed heroic.

 Find a much more in-depth discussion in books by Roy Charles Henry.